How AI Product Photo Relighting Solves the Background-Color-Mismatch Problem in Ecommerce 2026

 Specular highlights on products (especially glossy or metallic surfaces) retain the original light source's shape and position, creating impossible reflections in the new scene.

-The 2026 Marketplace Compliance Landscape
+The 2026 marketplace readiness Landscape

 ✅ Amazon RGB-255 + Natural Lighting Standard